PetkoDrenkov/sql-private-investigator/README.md

 4. Mission Brief: A hacked site members' details have surfaced on a darknet forum.
 Please submit all members usernames and mailing addresses' details.

+5. Mission Brief: An illegal site's servers were seized in a recent operation.
+Please submit all users' details sorted by family names in ascending order.

+6. Mission Brief: A hacked site members' details have surfaced on the darknet forum.
+Please submit all members' details sorted by number of comments in descending order.

+7. Mission Brief: White hat hacker has sent SQLPD exposed subscribers' details of a shady site connected to various persons of interest.
+Please submit all subscribers names and subscribed since dates' details sorted by subscribed since dates in descending order.
+Please make sure there are no duplicates.

+8. Mission Brief: A mailing list of an illegal online service was sent to the SQLPD hot-line.
+Please submit all records number of kids and family names' details sorted by number of kids in ascending order and then by family names in ascending order.

+9. Mission Brief: White hat hacker has sent SQLPD exposed subscribers' details of a shady site connected to various persons of interest.
+Please submit the top 3 subscribers' details when sorted by number of comments in ascending order and then by names in descending order.

+10. Mission Brief: An illegal site's servers were seized in a recent operation.
+Please submit the top 3 users number of downloads, family names and last access times' details when sorted by family names in ascending order and then by last access times in descending order.
+Please make syre there are no duplicates.